arlandism/arlandism.github.io/_posts/2021-05-29-advanced-programming-at-bradfield.md

 ## Biggest Takeaway

 So there's some recency bias in this but I found the final week on calling C code pretty interesting.
 I ended up writing a [Go wrapper around RocksDB](https://github.com/facebook/rocksdb).
 It was a little tricky to get right because of the tedium involved when switching from Go->C->Go.
-There were problems like, "Well I should conver this value to a Golang type so the runtime can track it and the garbage collector can eventually reap it", and "Well, should I store these values in the struct so I can call 'free' later?".
+There were problems like, "Well I should convert this value to a Golang type so the runtime can track it and the garbage collector can eventually reap it", and "Well, should I store these values in the struct so I can call 'free' later?".
 So there are some nitty-gritty details there.
 Anyways...the takeaway was on performance.
 Check out this sample code: